Thursday, August 24, 2017

 Last Dance spent the winter in Charlevoix, Michigan, in heated storage.
 So, the first step is to remove her from the storage building and get her back in the water.

-For 36 years of her life Last Dance was always in the water, in Florida or the Bahamas.
+For 36 years of her life, Last Dance was always in the water, in Florida or the Bahamas.
 To be so far north and out of the water is a different experience.
 And, not only out of the water, but a good distance from the water.
-Boatworx of Charlevoix has facilites a couple miles inland from Lake Charlevoix.
-Much equipment and power is needed to move a 40,000 pound boat across land.
+Boatworx of Charlevoix has facilities a couple miles inland from Lake Charlevoix.
+Much equipment and power are needed to move a 40,000 pound boat across land.

 A low trailer was required to move her out of the building, then she had to be transferred to another, larger trailer for the trip over the roads.

 And, down the roads she went.
 Here Last Dance is seen after entering the city limits of Charlevoix and continuing down the road to a park on the lake.

 The park has a public boat ramp, a ramp normally used for small fishing boats or runabouts.
 Seems odd for a large boat to be just backed down into the water from a parking lot.